JCL

 Language-specific properties

-Discover and update the JCL-specific analysis parameters in the project Administration > General Settings > Languages > JCL.
+To discover and update the JCL-specific properties, navigate in SonarQube Cloud to Your Project > Administration > General Settings > Languages > JCL.
+See the Analysis parameters page for more information about specific properties.

 Source code extraction